kubestash/docs/docs/guides/backends/azure/index.md

 ### Create BackupStorage

 Now, you have to create a `BackupStorage` crd.
-You have to provide the storage secret that we have created earlier in `spec.storage.azure.secret` field.
+You have to provide the storage secret that we have created earlier in `spec.storage.azure.secretName` field.

 Following parameters are available for `azure` backend.